technofocus-pte/azdvlpmntGHdepth/Lab Guides/Lab 3/Lab 03-Remove commit history from a Git Repository and push the changes to GitHub.md

     ![A screenshot of a computer screen Description automatically generated](./media/image7.png)

+5. Set your account's default identity by executing:

+    +++git config --global user.email "**write your GitHub email account here**"+++

-5. Commit the removal of .env file
+6. After setting the account's identity, commit the removal of the .env file

     +++git commit -m "remove .env file”+++

     ![A screen shot of a computer Description automatically generated](./media/image8.png)

-    **Tip**: How to completely remove .env file from Git history and rewrite total history with new commit hashes?
+    **Tip**: How to completely remove the .env file from Git history and Rewrite total history with new commit hashes?

     Use the following commands to:

-- Completely remove .env file from Git history and rewrite total history
+- Completely remove the .env file from Git history and rewrite the total history

     **git filter-branch --force --index-filter 'git rm --cached --ignore-unmatch.env' --prune-empty --tag-name-filter cat -- --all**